Judopay/JudoKit-Android/README.md

 ## Getting started
 ##### 1. Add the library to your project
-If you're using Android Studio and Gradle, you can just add the `android-sdk` as a dependency in your app's `build.gradle` file:
+If you're using Android Studio and Gradle, add the `android-sdk` to your app's `build.gradle` file:
 ```groovy
 compile 'com.judopay:android-sdk:5.5.1'
 ```